dilyn-corner/KISS-kde/README.md

 The qt dependency includes packages which overlap with community, like `qt5`.
 Additionally, `qt5` requires packages from community at build time.
-If a package in community has been changed, it willb e forked into this repository.
+If a package in community has been changed, it will be forked into this repository.
 As a result, you should place this repository in your `$KISS_PATH` __before__ community.